 Lightfoot bids tearful farewell to fifth floor of City Hall, but not people of Chicago: ‘My work is not done’

-Lightfoot chided the media for spending time on “what four-letter word the mean, can’t-get-along-with-anyone mayor allegedly said.”
-But the outgoing mayor told the crowd, “The four-letter word that propelled me forward every single day … was spelled H-O-P-E.”
+The outgoing Chicago mayor chided the media reporting “what four-letter word the mean, can’t-get-along-with-anyone mayor allegedly said.”
+But she told the crowd, “The four-letter word that propelled me forward every single day … was spelled H-O-P-E.”

 Mayor Lori Lightfoot bid a tearful farewell to Chicago on Monday, saying she is “more optimistic about our city’s future than ever” because of the “work our administration has done” to “plant the seeds of equity.”

-One week before handing the reins of power to Mayor-elect Brandon Johnson, Ohio-native Lightfoot said she is leaving the mayor’s office on the 5th floor of City Hall — but not her adopted city.
+One week before handing the reins of power to Mayor-elect Brandon Johnson, Ohio native Lightfoot said she is leaving the mayor’s office on the fifth floor of City Hall — but not her adopted city.

 She urged her hand-picked audience of roughly 300 city department heads, agency chiefs, City Council allies and invited guests to continue the marathon she started, “break through the noise” and “ignore the people who count us out every day.”